department-of-veterans-affairs/va.gov-cms/READMES/drupal-memcache.md

 #### Flushing Data

-If Memcache holds corrupted data, or for some other reason should be cleared manually (e.g. if Drush and Drupal Console do not work, or for debugging), the `flush_all` command can be used:
+If Memcache holds corrupted data, or for some other reason should be cleared manually (e.g. if Drush does not work, or for debugging), the `flush_all` command can be used:

 ```
 stats